Common accumulation of synovial fluid that is usually the result of a knee joint abnormality, such as arthritis or a cartilage tear.

 JK declares that he has no competing interests.

-Dr John Kelly IV would like to gratefully acknowledge Dr Antonios P. Gasparis and Dr Nicos Labropoulos, the previous contributors to this monograph.
+Dr John Kelly IV would like to gratefully acknowledge Dr Antonios P. Gasparis and Dr Nicos Labropoulos, previous contributors to this topic.
 APG declares that he has no competing interests.
-NL is the author of multiple references cited in this monograph.
+NL is the author of multiple references cited in this topic.

 Clinical Lecturer II